HuffPost Live: HuffPost Live Conversations

-HuffPost Live Conversations is an hour-long program featuring the latest HuffPost Live interviews with celebrities, politicians, athletes, journalists and more.
+HuffPost Live Conversations is an hour-long program featuring HuffPost Live interviews with celebrities, politicians, journalists and more.
 Episodes are available for viewing on Hulu, through a partnership that launched on November 10, 2014.
-Every day, new episodes of HuffPost Live Conversations will be added to HuffPost Live's page on Hulu.
-HuffPost Live Conversations also airs twice a day on MGM's diginet, The Works, where the programming is formatted into a two-hour block, featuring an eclectic mix of content ranging from politics to entertainment to international news and more.
+Every day, new episodes of HuffPost Live Conversations are added to HuffPost Live's page on Hulu and airs twice a day on MGM's diginet.
+The Works, where the programming is formatted into a two-hour block, features a wide-ranging mix of contents ranging from politics, entertainment, to international news.